Shaun-le/ViQAG/README.md

 !python train.py fine-tuning --model 'VietAI/vit5-base' --dataset_path 'shnl/qg-example' \
                              --input_types 'paragraph_answer' --output_types 'question' --prefix_types 'qg'
 ```
-Fine-tuning Multitask Model: For training the multitask model, the training instances of AE and QG are mixed together and in each iteration of fine-tuning, a batch of samples is selected.
+**Fine-tuning Multitask Model:** For training the multitask model, the training instances of AE and QG are mixed together and in each iteration of fine-tuning, a batch of samples is selected.
 The model uses the prefix: "answer extraction" (AE) and "generate question" (QG) added at the beginning of an input text to distinguish each subtask.
 ```
 python train.py fine-tuning --model 'VietAI/vit5-base' --dataset_path 'shnl/qg-example'
 ```
-Fine-tuning End2End Model: Instead of dividing QAG into separate components, namely AE and QG, we can streamline the generation process by directly producing pairs of questions and answers.
-This task involves generating a set of QA pairs using the input context \( C \) and simultaneously creating the corresponding \( n \) gold QA pairs \( Q \).
+**Fine-tuning End2End Model:** Instead of dividing QAG into separate components, namely AE and QG, we can streamline the generation process by directly producing pairs of questions and answers.
+This task involves generating a set of QA pairs using the input context $C$ and simultaneously creating the corresponding $n$ gold QA pairs $Q$.
 ```
 python train.py fine-tuning --model 'VietAI/vit5-base' --dataset_path 'shnl/qag-example' --prefix_types 'qag' --input_types 'paragraph' --output_types 'questions_answers'
 ```